chaintng/fullstack-developer-assignment/README.md

 ## Areas we would be evaluating
-* correct understanding of business logic
+* correctness of business logic understanding
 * Is there documentation?
 * Code style
 * language/platform features utilization